-- Success → command successful. - AlreadyInConfiguration → a configuration has already started and the file cannot be loaded. - InvalidInput → corrupted file or not loaded (exchange area empty). - Failed → The file loaded in the exchange area is not a file containing a single job.
+- Success → command successful. - AlreadyInConfiguration $\rightarrow$ a configuration has already started and the file cannot be loaded. - NotInSession → it is not possible to start a new configuration because a configuration is already started by another client (i.e. webApp or HMI Button). - InvalidInput → corrupted file, file not loaded (exchange area empty) or file not containing a single job backup. - Failed → generic failure. reload the file in the exchange area and retry.